fbpx Why Visit Belize? - Island Expeditions | Island Expeditions

 BELIZE HEALTH

 There are no endemic diseases.
-No inoculations are required for entry, however we do strongly recommend you consider a Havrix injection for Hepatitis A (or Twinrix for both Hep A & B), anti-malaria tablets (if traveling into the rainforest), and an up-to-date tetanus shot.
+No inoculations are required for entry; however, we do strongly recommend you consider a Havrix injection for Hepatitis A (or Twinrix for both Hep A & B) and an up-to-date tetanus shot.
+Belize was certified Malaria-Free by the World Health Organization (WHO) in 2023; however its good to exercise caution in areas where biting insects are prevalent.
 Contact your doctor or travel clinic prior to traveling to Belize.

 Let's Stay In Touch!